 One survey from the Danish National Birth Cohort examined retrospective self-reported data suggested that women who exercise in the first trimester were statistically more likely to miscarry.
 At a glance, that is concerning.
 However, the study itself even recognizes a lack of a causal link.
-Women who exercise during the first trimester are less likely to experience morning sickness; some women who do not experience morning sickness have a higher risk of miscarriage.
 The analysis did not consider significant factors such as pregnancy symptoms, pre-pregnancy health, or medical conditions.
 Correlation is not causation.

-If it doesn’t feel right to you or it worries you, err on the side of caution.
+If it doesn’t feel right to you, err on the side of caution.
+If you experience any scary symptoms such as pain or bleeding, stop running until you talk to your obstetrician.
 But there’s no need to approach running during pregnancy with fear unless a medical indication indicates otherwise.

 (Disclaimer: I am not a medical professional.
 Please consult your doctor about exercise during pregnancy and listen to your body.)